-- □ Determine the implications of the student's delays, including cognitive, language, attention, fine motor (e.g., cutting, colouring, printing) and gross motor (e.g., running, jumping), to plan appropriate instruction. - □ Understand that skills may develop at a slower rate, so the gap between the student and peers may widen with age. - Provide additional supports, such as small group instruction, manipulatives, visuals to aid understanding (e.g., picture symbols), and extra exploration and practice time.
+- □ Determine the implications of the student's delays, including cognitive, behaviour, language, attention, fine motor (e.g., cutting, colouring, printing) and gross motor (e.g., running, jumping), to plan appropriate instruction. - □ Understand that skills will develop at a slower rate, so the gap between the student and peers will always be significant. - Provide additional supports, such as small group instruction, manipulatives, visuals to aid understanding (e.g., picture symbols), and extra exploration and practice time. - □ Reduce abstraction level of concepts being taught.

-Your awareness needs to begin with conversations with the student's parents
+Your awareness needs to begin with conversations with the student's parents.